-Ben Gibson is responsible for the leadership and oversight of Gordon Brothers’ Perth office.
-Ben has over 24 years of experience in the valuation and auction industry, managing large scale asset valuation and sale projects on behalf of banks, insolvency practitioners and large corporations along with assisting his clients to develop liquidity and asset-based solutions during times of transition.
+Ben Gibson heads up the Advisory Team for Pickles in Western Australia.
+Ben has over 25 years of experience in the valuation, auction and finance industry.
+He manages large scale asset valuation and sale projects on behalf of banks, insolvency practitioners and large corporations along with assisting his clients to develop liquidity and asset-based solutions during times of transition.

 Richard is the Queensland Restructuring Services Lead Partner.
 He specialises in corporate insolvency and business turnaround and has over 20 years of professional experience.
 His clients include corporates, major financiers and other professional advisors.
 Richard has a broad range of experience across a range of sectors, including manufacturing, property, retail, tourism, motor vehicle dealers; however, his main specialty is Agribusiness.

 Jeffrey has over ten years of experience in investment banking and private equity.
 Jeffrey commenced his career at UBS Investment Bank in Sydney in 2007, where he worked in the General Industrials and Financial Institutions Groups.
 While at UBS, Jeffrey was involved in advising a range of clients across private equity and corporates on buy-side, sell-side and capital raising engagements.